 * British share index up 0.4 percent

-* Antofagasta, Centrica rise after as updates reassure investors
+* Antofagasta, Centrica rise after as updates reassure

 * Diageo falls on emerging market growth concerns